-Methodologically, we proceed in two steps.
-First, we present simple treatment effects of random assignment to the Ministry or NGO treatment arm on intermediate outcomes, such as the observable human capital of contract teachers recruited through the program, and indicators of program implementation such as monitoring visits (see Table 7).
+Methodologically, we proceed in three steps.
+First, we present treatment effects of random assignment to the government or NGO treatment arm on intermediate outcomes, such as the observable human capital of contract teachers recruited through the program, the number of monitoring visits made to treatment schools, and indicators of union activity and identification (see Table 8, columns 1-3).